michael-wolfenden/yarr-port/README.md

 ## Getting started

-This will install all npm packages

-    > npm install

-## Development build

-This will run a live reload server at http://localhost:8080/index.html
+This will install all npm packages and then run a live reload server at http://localhost:8080/index.html

     > npm start